mlflow/mlflow/docs/source/auth/index.rst

 MLflow authentication is designed to be extensible.
 If your organization desires more advanced authentication logic (e.g., token-based authentication), it is possible to install a third party plugin or to create your own plugin.

+Your plugin should be an installable Python package.
-Your plugin should mutate the MLflow app and, optionally, implement a client to manage permissions.
+It should include an app factory that extends the MLflow app and, optionally, implement a client to manage permissions.
-Then the plugin should be installed in your Python environment:
+The app factory function name will be passed to the ``--app`` argument in Flask CLI.
+See https://flask.palletsprojects.com/en/latest/cli/#application-discovery for more information.

 .. code-block:: python
+    :caption: Example: ``my_auth/__init__.py``

     from mlflow.server import app

+    def create_app(app):
         app.add_url_rule(...)

     class MyAuthClient:
         ...

+Then, the plugin should be installed in your Python environment:

 .. code-block:: bash